nextcloud-releases/all-in-one/readme.md

 ### What about the pdlib PHP extension for the facerecognition app?
 The [facerecognition app](https://apps.nextcloud.com/apps/facerecognition) requires the pdlib PHP extension to be installed.
 Unfortunately, it is not available on PECL nor via PHP core, so there is no way to add this into AIO currently.
 However you can vote up [this issue](https://github.com/goodspb/pdlib/issues/56) to bring it to PECL and there is the [recognize app](https://apps.nextcloud.com/apps/recognize) that also allows to do face-recognition.

+### How to enable hardware-transcoding for Nextcloud?
+The [memories app](https://apps.nextcloud.com/apps/memories) allows to enable hardware transcoding for videos.
+In order to use that, you need to add `-e NEXTCLOUD_ENABLE_DRI_DEVICE=true` to the docker run command of the mastercontainer which will mount the `/dev/dri` device into the container (⚠️ Attention: this only works if the device is present on the host!).
+Additionally, you need to add required packets to the Nextcloud container by using [this feature](https://github.com/nextcloud/all-in-one#how-to-add-packets-permanently-to-the-nextcloud-container) and adding the required Alpine packages that are documented [here](https://github.com/pulsejet/memories/wiki/QSV-Transcoding).

 ### Huge docker logs
 When your containers run for a few days without a restart, the container logs that you can view from the AIO interface can get really huge.
 You can limit the loge sizes by enabling logrotate for docker container logs.
 Feel free to enable this by following those instructions: https://sandro-keil.de/blog/logrotate-for-docker-container/